fraenkel-lab/OmicsIntegrator/README.md

 `example/a549/Tgfb_phos.txt` is an example of what this file should look like.
 You should record your interactome and edge weights in a text file with 3 or 4 columns.
-The file `data/iref_mitab_miscore_2013_08_12_interactome.txt` is a human interactome example (this interactome comes from iRefIndex v13,scored and formatted for our code).
+The file `data/iref_mitab_miscore_2013_08_12_interactome.txt` is a human interactome example (this interactome comes from iRefIndex v13, scored and formatted for our code).

 A sample configuration file, `a549/tgfb_forest.cfg` is supplied.
 The user can change the values included in this file directly or can supply their own